 - Outland has often been described as High Noon in space, though it merely borrows some of its themes.
 However the basic concept of a gun-toting 'Marshal' in a corrupt frontier mining town, fighting a lone battle for justice, is definitely drawn from the Western genre.

 - Star Wars dabbles in this.
 Han Solo, for example, is a sort of Old West gunslinger, and the cantina in Mos Eisley is a western bar, complete with random brawling.
 Boba Fett walks with a sound resembling the jingling of cowboy spurs, too.
 Tatooine is pretty much the Wild West of Star Wars.
 Mos Espa spaceport is like a typical old western town with little law enforcement, savage natives wanting their land, farms, shady saloons, smugglers, all set on an endlessly sprawling desert.
+The spinoff film starring Han Solo is even being billed as a space western by Word of God.

 - Peter David wrote a Space Western called Oblivion.
 With George Takei as an eccentric doctor who talked almost entirely in Star Trek references, and Julie Newmar as Miss Kitty.

-- Moon Zero Two (a movie mostly known these days by having been featured on Mystery Science Theater 3000) was actually advertised as "the first Moon Western"
+- Moon Zero Two (a movie mostly known these days by having been featured on Mystery Science Theater 3000) was actually advertised as "the first Moon Western".

 - The American Astronaut is a Space Western musical!
 Now try to wrap your heads around that.
 Also Stingray Sam.